Skip to main content

 • Not as powerful as higher-priced receivers

 Analog components are experiencing a big resurgence.
-If you’re the proud owner of a record player, but you also have a ton of digital components to wire up, we recommend the Denon AVR-S770H.
-A 7.2 x 75 watts per channel setup, the S770H includes a dedicated phono preamp for connecting a turntable.
+If you’re the proud owner of a record player, but you also have a ton of digital components to wire up, the Denon AVR-S770H is a positively-reviewed AVR that checks a ton of boxes, with one of the most important being its sub-$1,000 price.
+With a 7.2 or 5.2.2 surround sound set up that pushes a substantial 75 watts-per-channel, the S770H includes a dedicated phono preamp for connecting a turntable.
 That’s on top of six HDMI 2.1 inputs, an eARC output (up to 8K/60Hz), Bluetooth and Wi-Fi connectivity, along with Alexa and Google Assistant compatibility.

-When it comes to HDR and surround decoding, the S770H is one of the best options for less than $1,000.
+When it comes to HDR and surround decoding, the S770H is one of the best options in its price range.
 Supported formats include Dolby Atmos and DTS:X, as well as HDR10, HDR10+, and Dolby Vision HDR.
-While Wi-Fi isn’t required, connecting the S770H to the internet will also give you access to several music-streaming platforms, including Spotify, Tidal, Pandora, and SiriusXM.
+While Wi-Fi isn’t required, connecting the S770H to the internet will also give you access to several music streaming services, including Spotify, Tidal, Pandora, and SiriusXM.
 You’ll also be able to download the Denon HEOS app (for iOS and Android) to curate music, adjust receiver settings, and more.

 If you’d like to add speakers to a second room of your home, the S770H can also be used as a dual-zone receiver.
 If you’re buying a receiver for Atmos or DTS:X, do keep in mind that the S770H uses either the Surround Back or height channels to power Zone 2.
 This means you won’t be able to run a full 7.1 configuration in Zone 1 (so no Atmos).